silver-dragon/todo.txt-vim/README.markdown

 ## Release notes

-+   V0.8.1 Incorporates yet antoher Fretep work : highlithing for tasks due today.
++   V0.8.1 Incorporates yet another Fretep work : highlighting for tasks due today.

-+   v0.8 Incorporates Fretep's work on overdue dates (PR#13 and PR#16) witch
++   v0.8 Incorporates Fretep's work on overdue dates (PR#13 and PR#16) which
 removes python dependency, allow to control the cursor position after a sort by todo (see (sort)[#sort] and/or issue #15) and fixes bug when sorting a file containing only lines with due:date (issue #14).